List of Sri Lanka One Day International cricket records: Most matches umpired

 An umpire in cricket is a person who officiates the match according to the Laws of Cricket.
 Two umpires adjudicate the match on the field, whilst a third umpire has access to video replays, and a fourth umpire looks after the match balls and other duties.
 The records below are only for on-field umpires.

 Rudi Koertzen of South Africa holds the record for the most ODI matches umpired with 209.
 The current active Aleem Dar is currently at 208 matches.
 They are followed by New Zealand's Billy Bowden who officiated in 200 matches.
-Asoka de Silva is the most experienced Sri Lankan umpire having officiated in 122 matches.
+Kumar Dharmasena is the most experienced Sri Lankan umpire having officiated in 137 matches.